DavidEaton/Eraysr/README.md

 ## **About**
 I'm building Eraysr, my first Python project.
 Learning a new language has its benefits, so I've taken the advice to learn Python.
 Coming from C#, I'm enjoying the cleaner syntax and simplicity of Python so far.
 I'm looking forward to seeing where this project takes me and how it'll help me grow as a developer.

-Eraysr is a Python-based tool designed to help users simulate the secure erasure of files and directories.
+Eraysr is a Python-based tool designed to help users securely erase files and directories.
 It is particularly useful for scenarios such as:
 - Safely handling temporary files, including sensitive documents.
 - Preparing devices for repurposing or disposal.
 - Practicing or testing secure deletion processes without affecting actual data.